 Weather: Mild temperatures (highs from 50-70°F / 10-20°C) and blooming flowers.

 Highlights: As it marks the end of winter, there are fewer tourists than in summer, making it a more peaceful time to explore.
-You can wander the streets and the surrounding Alpine countryside, clicking Instagram-worthy pictures without worrying so much about being photobombed.
-It is also a good season to go hiking.
-Do not forget to carry your camera to capture stunning views of the melting snow in the surrounding Alps, and the greenery as it comes alive in stunning hues.
+You can wander the streets and the surrounding Alpine countryside, clicking Instagram-worthy pictures without worrying about being photobombed.
+It is also a good season to go hiking if the weather cooperates.
+You’ll be able to snap stunning shots of the melting snow in the surrounding Alps, flower-covered fields, and trees bursting with life in beautiful hues of green.

 Summer (July to September):